theadamsabra/audio_sleuth/README.md

 # Audio Sleuth

-A torch-based open-source framework for detecting audio generated from generative systems.
-The overarching goal of this repository is to be a toolbox for datasets, augmentations, and pretrained baseline models to assist researchers in the task of audio-based deepfake detection.
+A torch based open-source framework for detecting audio generated from generative systems.
+The overarching goal of this repository is to be a toolbox for datasets, augmentations, and pretrained baseline models to assist researchers in the task of audio deepfake detection.

 TODO:

-- [ ] Make `duration_sec` optional for base class
+- [ ] Have augmentations support label alignment.
 - [ ] Test Half truth dataset class
 - [ ] Add dataset to Huggingface
 - [ ] Train model on half truth